 Finally, be sure to scout for pink eye symptoms prior to and during harvest.
 Knowing the severity of pink eye in a field can help growers make informed decisions about the appropriate duration for tuber storage and the best end use for symptomatic tubers.

 For more information on pink eye: Contact your county Extension agent.

-© the Board of Regents of the University of Wisconsin System doing business as the division of Cooperative Extension of the University of Wisconsin Extension.
+© 2018-2021 the Board of Regents of the University of Wisconsin System doing business as University of Wisconsin-Madison Division of Extension.